abradaric/abradaric.github.io/index.md

 hobbies = [
     "books",
     "Arduino & RPi hacks",
-    "rewatching The Office",
+    "rewatching The Office and Lord of The Rings", "guitar",
-    "guitar",
     "freediving",
 ]

-fav_tech_book = "Code: The Hidden Language of Computer Hardware and Software" fav_fiction_book = "Dune"
+fav_tech_book = """Code: The Hidden Language
+of Computer Hardware and Software""" fav_fiction_book = "Dune"

 while "pigs" != "fly":